Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 These two are a must-visit when travelling from Dubrovnik to Kotor!

-If you’ve booked a day trip from Dubrovnik to Kotor that includes Perast – then brilliant!
+If you’ve booked a day trip from Dubrovnik to Kotor that includes Perast, then that would be brilliant!
 However, if you are visiting Kotor without a travel guide, you can still book a boat trip.

 Note: The last boat leaves at 3 pm